 Trigger finger release surgery is a safe procedure.
 However, as with any type of surgery, there are some risks.
 Complications are rare, but could include:

 - nerve damage (if a nerve is damaged during surgery, you may never recover the full sensation in the affected area)

 - tendon bowstringing, where the tendon is in the wrong position

 - complex regional pain syndrome (CRPS), which causes pain and swelling in your hand after surgery – this usually resolves itself after a few months, but there can be permanent problems

-Before your operation, ask your surgeon about the possible complications and risks with you in more detail.
+Before your operation, ask your surgeon to discuss the possible complications and risks with you in more detail.

 Treating children with trigger finger

 Trigger finger in children will often improve without treatment as the child gets older, although splinting and simple hand stretches may help.

 Steroid injections aren't usually used in children, but surgery under general anaesthetic can be carried out if necessary.

 Page last reviewed: 01/09/2015